MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/driver-package-metadata.md

 ---
-title: Get driver package metadata
+title: Driver package metadata
-description: This page helps to understand the structure of the driver package metadata.
+description: Describes the structure of the driver package metadata for driver dashboard submissions.
 author: balapv
 ms.author: balapv
-ms.date: 04/18/2018
+ms.date: 08/21/2018
 ms.topic: article
 ms.prod: windows-hardware
 ms.technology: windows-devices
 ---

-#Driver package metadata
+# Driver package metadata

-The driver metadata package is a file associated to a submission.
-This file contains details about each INF file in a driver package or bundle.
-This file can be downloaded by using the [get a submission](get-a-submission.md) method.
-The file will be available in the [link object](get-product-data.md#link-object) of the submission with the *rel* - **driverMetadata**.
+The driver metadata package is a file associated with a submission.
+The metadata package contains details about each INF file in a driver package or bundle.
+This file can be downloaded by using the [Get a submission](get-a-submission.md) method.
+The file is available in the [Link object](get-product-data.md#link-object) of the submission with the *rel* - **driverMetadata**.

-##Driver Metadata structure
+## Driver Metadata structure

 ```json
 {